akio-sone/dvn-install-demo/readme.md

-**This is a forked project mainly to provide extra information for users whose host-machine environment is Microsoft Windows.**
+**This forked project aims at providing extra information for users whose host-machine environment is Microsoft Windows.**

 # The Dataverse Network (DVN) Install Demo